4.8 on

 Are diesel motorhomes more expensive to maintain?

-Maintenance costs for diesel RVs are often higher than gas RVs.
+Maintenance costs for diesel RVs are often higher than those for gas RVs.
 However, service gaps are often longer, and the motors are built for long use, which can balance costs over time.

 How long do diesel RV engines typically last?